 LPA Net new employment provision over Local Plan periods Source of requirement Maldon The Plan identifies three allocated sites to meet B1, B2 and B8 use needs at a total of 8.4ha.
-Maldon District Council Local Development Plan (2014- 2029) (adopted) Rochford Although no allocations are identified at this stage of the plan-making process, evidence suggests an employment Rochford District Council Local Plan (emerging) land requirement of 16 hectares is needed to meet future needs.
-Tending The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
+Maldon District Council Local Development Plan (2014- 2029) (2017) and Local Development Plan Review 2021+ Rochford Although no allocations are identified at this stage of the plan-making process, evidence suggests an employment land requirement of 16 hectares is needed to meet future needs.
+Rochford District Council Local Plan (2025-2040) (emerging) Tending The Plan sets out employment land requirements for the period 2016 - 33 for two plausible scenarios, baseline and higher growth.
 These two bookends provide flexibility to allow for a supply trajectory to reflect their differing requirements.
 For Tendring, there is a requirement for between 20 and 38 hectares of employment land required.
-North Essex Authorities (NEAs) Common Strategic Section One Plan Uttlesford The Plan outlines that there is 49,000sqm of employment floorspace available at sites where planning permission is already in place, which contributes to the portfolio of sites available to assist meeting the delivery targets of premises B1, B2 & B8 uses.
+Tendring District Council Local Plan 2013-2033 and Beyond (Section 1 and 2) (2022) Uttlesford The Plan outlines that there is 49,000sqm of employment floorspace available at sites where planning permission is already in place, which contributes to the portfolio of sites available to assist meeting the delivery targets of premises B1, B2 & B8 uses.
 The Plan then identifies a further need for 48,983 sqm of land for office and industrial purposes, to be met through Plan allocations.
-Uttlesford District Council Regulation 19 Local Plan (emerging)
+Uttlesford Local Plan 2021 to 2041 Regulation 18 (2023)

-LPA Net new employment provision over Local Plan periods Source of requirement Southend-on-Sea Although no allocations are identified at this stage of the plan-making process, evidence suggests an employment land requirement of 11 hectares is needed to meet Southend-on-Sea New Local Plan Issues and Options (emerging) future needs.
-Thurrock Although no allocations are identified at this stage of the plan-making process, the combined employment Thurrock Council Local Plan Issues and Options (Stage 2) (emerging) floorspace requirement for Thurrock is 1,050,397 sqm of new floorspace, which translates into an employment land requirement of 259 hectares to be provided to meet future needs in full.
-Greater Essex (grouped) A total of 158,184 dwellings over various plan periods (15- 20 years) N/A
+LPA Net new employment provision over Local Plan periods Source of requirement Southend-on-Sea Although no allocations are identified at this stage of the plan-making process, evidence suggests an employment land requirement of 11 hectares is needed to meet future needs.
+Southend-on-Sea New Local Plan Refining the Plan Options (2021) Thurrock Although no allocations are identified at this stage of the plan-making process, the combined employment floorspace requirement for Thurrock is 1,050,397 sqm of new floorspace, which translates into an employment land requirement of 259 hectares to be provided to meet future needs in full.
+Thurrock Local Plan Initial Proposals (2023) (emerging) Greater Essex (grouped) A total of 158,184 dwellings over various plan periods (15- 20 years) N/A